JadenSimon/CS5350/README.md

-This is a machine learning library developed by Jaden Simon for CS5350/6350 in University of Utah
+This is a machine learning library developed by Jaden Simon for CS5350/6350 at the University of Utah

 Decision Tree: